rubys/bootstrap/bylaws.md

 is a quorum shall be the act of the Board, except as may be otherwise specifically provided by law, the Certificate of Incorporation or these By-laws.

-(b)     In order to pass a “Super Majority Vote”, a resolution must be taken at a meeting of the Board at which a quorum is present and in support of which two-thirds of all Directors have voted affirmatively, or by an equivalent number of Directors acting by written consent in the manner described in Section 4.11 below.
+(b)     In order to pass a "Super Majority Vote", a resolution must be taken at a meeting of the Board at which a quorum is present and in support of which two-thirds of all Directors have voted affirmatively, or by an equivalent number of Directors acting by written consent in the manner described in Section 4.11 below.
 A Super Majority Vote of the Board shall be required with respect to the following matters: